 We see reading as a shared activity between home and school; therefore, children are helped to choose books that can be read in partnership with an adult.
 By Year 2, most children choose their own books.
 From the outset, children are encouraged to see themselves as readers and are helped through discussion to form opinions and comment about the books that they read.
 A reading diary is kept to record the books that children are reading; this is brought back to school every day and allows teachers to check that children are reading books appropriate for their age and ability.
 A range of books, including Oxford Reading Tree, are used in order to develop children's decoding and comprehension skills.
 Children from Year 2 to Year 6 use Accelerated Reader (AR), which is a reading management and monitoring programme that aims to foster independent reading.
 Teachers dedicate at least two sessions per week to AR, either as a stand-alone session or as part of other curriculum subjects.
-In Year 2, children are assessed using Accelerated Reader to indicate their readiness to begin the programme.
+In Year 2, once children have reached a secure level of confidence in reading phase 6 phonics books, they are assessed using Accelerated Reader to indicate their readiness to begin the programme.
 Some children will continue to develop their reading fluency with phonetically decodable books, which are carefully matched to the child's phonic phase and are used alongside books which encourage other reading cues such as context and grammar.